Supporting women in prison education

 Women in prison often have lower levels of education with 71% of women entering prison having no qualifications.
 Supporting women into education and employment is vital to giving them the best chance once released and reducing reoffending rates.

 We face many challenges when it comes to engaging women in prison education as over three out of five women are sent to prison for sentences less than six months.
-Meaning learners only have a limited time to engage in education alongside other key services and interventions which they often miss out on.
+This means learners only have a limited time to engage in education alongside other key services and interventions which they often miss out on.

 Tailoring education programmes for women in prison